kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 ![pubsub_scenario_details2]({{ site_base_path }}assets/images/request-scenarios/pubsub/details2.png)

 * The Real-time Controller receives the **publish** request from a Client and sends it to the Notifier component.
-* The Notifier Component calls the DSL component to check if the content matches any filters.
+* The Notifier Component calls Koncorde to check if the content matches any filters.
 * The Notifier Component uses the Notification Cache Engine to store the mapping rules into cache.
 * The Notifier Component calls the HotelClerk to get the channels related to the filters.
-* The Notifier Component broadcasts the message to the Proxy for each channel that is linked to the filter.
+* The Notifier Component broadcasts the message for each channel that is linked to the filter.
-* Finally, the Proxy sends the message to the Clients that are **subscribed** to it.
+* Finally, the entrypoint emits the message to the Clients that are **subscribed** to it.

 #### Publishing to a Channel Indirectly

-The following diagram shows how Kuzzle Backend uses the Document Controller to trigger a response as a result of a change to persistent data.
+The following diagram shows how Kuzzle Backend uses the Document Controller to trigger a notification as a result of a change to persistent data.

 ![pubsub_scenario_details3]({{ site_base_path }}assets/images/request-scenarios/pubsub/details3.png)